vladmandic/piproxy/README.md

-# PiProxy: NodeJS Web Proxy
+# PiProxy: NodeJS Web Reverse Proxy

 ## Features

 - Native HTTP2 support as front-end
 - Can proxy to HTTP2, HTTPS or HTTP destinations
 - ACME/LetsEncrypt support for automatic creation and renewal of free, valid and signed SSL certificates
-- No-IP support for automatic dynamic IP updates
+- No-IP support for automatic dynamic IP updates such as ddns.net and others
-- Passthrough compression using Brotli algorithm
+- Configurable passthrough compression using Brotli algorithm
+- Optional rate limiting using sliding window
 - TLS version protection (TLS v1.2 and higher are allowed)
-- Helmet protection
+- Helmet and CSP protection
-- Rate limiting
+- GeoIP reverse lookups on access
 - Custom error handling
-- GeoIP reverse lookups on access
 - Agent analysis on access
 - Text file and DB logging
 - Performance and size measurements